WE ONLY WANT THE EARTH | RESIDENCY AWARD 2

 Please note: Due to the high rental costs and difficulty securing accommodation in Dublin this award may be best suited to someone who currently lives in Dublin, Wicklow, Kildare, Meath or Louth.
 We welcome applications from outside these areas but please let us know on your application form how you will manage your accommodation and/or travel to Dublin.

-We invite radical, risk taking, bold, mischievous and political proposals.
-This is a visual arts award, but we welcome proposals from artists with multidisciplinary approaches where the proposed outcomes can be disseminated in a visual ways.
+We invite radical, risk taking, bold, mischievous, and political proposals.
+This is a visual arts award, but we welcome proposals from artists with multidisciplinary approaches.

 We are keen to hear from artists who use a wide range of approaches to explore their ideas; including but not limited to: socially engaged, collaboration with communities, collaboration with artists, protest, organizing, writing, sound, conversation, food, performance, video, media, sculpture, research, installation and print.

 Selection will be made by a panel that includes representatives from A4 Sounds, FSAS, MASI and our consulting artists.
-There will be up to three stages to the selection process:
+There will be two stages to the selection process:

 Stage 1: Eligibility check and shortlisting by A4 Sounds.